tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/2/LessonPlan.md

 * In this example, the p-value is 0.011 (less than 0.05), suggesting stationarity.

 * In addition to the Dickey-Fuller test, since the data appears visually not to have a consistent upward or downward trend, this also suggests stationarity.
-Because of that, we will try modeling the series without further transformations.
+Because of that, we will try modelling the series without further transformations.

 Next, display the ACF plot and comment on the pattern: